Microsoft Teams Logo

 Makes people happier

-Imagine if every manual and menial task on your to do list could be automated… Removing time-consuming tasks allows you to plough more attention and time into other priorities, increasing productivity.
-This in itself is linked to happiness at work.
+Imagine if every manual and menial task on your to-do list could be automated, removing time-consuming tasks allows you to plough more attention and time into other priorities and increase productivity?
+That alone would make you happier at work.

-But the attention put into creating these workplace automations comes from building a digital-first work culture – itself part of a wider digital transformation strategy.
-According to a 20,000 person Microsoft study, this suggests that by taking away mundane and repetitive tasks – like manually inputting data – helps make people feel more engaged at work by granting them to use the time saved on other tasks.
+The mindset behind building a workplace automations itself requires building a digital-first work culture – itself part of a wider digital transformation strategy.
+According to a 20,000 person Microsoft study, taking away mundane and repetitive tasks–like manually inputting data–helps make people feel more engaged at work by giving them more time to spend on other, more important tasks.

 Makes everything measurable